updated: 3 January 2020

 In 2011, I made my way to Cologne, Germany for the biennial Play the Game conference.
 This, perhaps more than anything, motivated a change in direction for my career.
 Even in 2011, participation in climate change research and policy was both less interesting and less fun.
 The PTG folks were my people and I was happy to find them.
 I have been an active participant ever since and am proud to have played a small role in helping to bring the 2019 conference to Colorado.

 In 2012 I initiated efforts to create a new “sports governance center” at the University of Colorado Boulder.
 The major innovation we pursued was to locate this academic unit inside the university’s big-time athletics department.
 This took some doing, but in 2016 the SGC had been established.
-I am, to the best of my knowledge, the only tenured, full professor in the US who is rostered in a NCAA Division 1 athletics program.
-We will see how long it lasts, but I am extremely proud of this accomplishment.
+I was, to the best of my knowledge, the only tenured, full professor in the US who is rostered in a NCAA Division 1 athletics program.

 In 2014, I volunteered to teach a new course above load on sports governance.
 The CU Ethnic Studies program agreed, graciously, to host the class, Introduction to Sports Governance, which had 12 students that first year.
-In 2019, the class has 160 students and a waitlist, with a fantastic line up of speakers and topics.
-CU Athletics and CU EThnic Studies have been fantastic is supporting the development of this class, which is a massive success (and also time consuming but incredibly rewarding).
+In 2019, the class had 160 students (clasroom capacity)and a waitlist, with a fantastic line up of speakers and topics.
+CU Athletics and CU Ethnic Studies have been fantastic is supporting the development of this class, which is a massive success (and also time consuming but incredibly rewarding).

 My research and blogging informed my 2016 book, The Edge, which is about the battlegrounds where the future of sport is being waged: college sports, doping, technology, gender and more.
 Check it out here.
 This book was a joy to write.
 I learned so much.